MCJack123/craftos2/DOCUMENTATION.md

 If the peripheral is detached with `periphemu.remove`, the peripheral will be detached but the computer window will stay open.
 To close the computer from Lua, call `peripheral.call("computer_<id>", "shutdown")`, and the peripheral will automatically be detached.
 Computers can also be attached and detached from the shell when using the CraftOS ROM with `attach computer_<id> computer` and `detach computer_<id>`, respectively.

+## Command line interface
+On supported systems, CraftOS-PC can be run from the terminal with the `--cli` flag.
+You can use Shift+Arrow Keys to change the currently open window.
+In this mode, some features are not supported, including:
+* Holding keys: CLI mode cannot detect key releases, and thus sends both a `key` and `key_up` event at the same time.
+Because of this, it cannot detect if you are holding any keys down.
+* Using modifier keys: CLI mode cannot detect pressing modifier keys, so programs using Control, Alt, or Shift (**including edit**) will not work.
+* The macOS terminal does not support custom colors, so `term.setPaletteColor` will not function in CLI mode.

 ## Using custom fonts
 The font used for CraftOS-PC can be changed in `.craftos/config/global.json`, with the `customFontPath` option.
 To set the font, set `customFontPath` to the absolute path to a BMP file containing the font glyphs.
 Each glyph must be exactly 6*s* x 9*s* px with 2*s* pixels between each glyph, where *s* is a number representing the scale of the font. `customFontScale` must also be set to a number representing the size of the font (1 = HD font (12x18), 2 = normal font (6x9), 3 = 1/2 size font (4x6)).